Flow-Launcher/Flow.Launcher/README.md

 choco install Flow-Launcher
 ```

-> When installing for the first time Windows may raise an issue about security due to code not being signed, if you downloaded from this repo then you are good to continue the set up.
+> When installing for the first time Windows may raise an issue about security due to code not being signed, if you downloaded from this repo, then you are good to continue the set up.

 Or download the [early access version](https://github.com/Flow-Launcher/Prereleases/releases).